 By Sally Schoessler, RN

-It’s hard to know when children should go to school and when they should stay home – and a chronic health condition like asthma can make that decision even harder.
-Your child’s personalized Asthma Action Plan will identify symptoms to watch for and treatments to follow, but here are more signs to watch for:
+It can be hard to know when children should go to school and when they should stay home.
+A chronic health condition like asthma can make that decision even harder.
+Your child’s personalized Asthma Action Plan will identify symptoms to watch for and treatments to follow.
+Here are more asthma signs to watch for:

 Send your child to school with…

 - Peak flow meter readings at or near the target number after medication

 - Enough energy and strength to participate in expected daily school activities

 - No difficulty breathing